oleh-sedletskyi/coder-dojo/blog-project.md

 		- Python library to use for Markdown->HTML conversion
 		- How to run frequently used project commands
 		- How to watch files changes and regenerate the content on each file change for instant feedback
-		- We will need an internet connection for
+		- We will need an internet connection for (can use hotspot for that)
 			- Python installation?
 			- Pushing source code to GitHub
 			- GitHub Pages